Trump Sonnets--4 Full-Length Poetry Collections (with A 5th & 6th OUT Soon!)

 And now Trump Sonnets, Volume 5 is written, and due out in early 2021

-(though preview copies are expected no later than July 2020).
+(though review copies are expected no later than July 2020).
+And more

 On the right, a video produced by Troy Bennett of the Bangor Daily

 News in June 2019 prior to Ken Waldman's appearances at PortFringe,

 a festival in Portland, Maine.
 There's a story about it here.